nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README.md

 `cp overcloud-full.qcow2 overcloud-full-bk.qcow2`

-Note: This is a temporary WA unitl all the patches for os-net-config will be merged and available in overcloud-full.qcow2 Untar the os-net-config.tar.gz provided by Mellanox and place it in the same location as overcloud-full.qcow2.
+Note: This is a temporary workaround until all the patches for os-net-config will be merged and available in overcloud-full.qcow2
+Untar the os-net-config.tar.gz provided by Mellanox and place it in the same location as overcloud-full.qcow2.

 Now run the below command by providing required values